-Gmail IMAP and SMTP servers support authorization via the OAuth 2.0 protocol, which Postbox 4 also supports.
+Gmail IMAP and SMTP servers support authorization via the OAuth 2.0 protocol, which Postbox also supports.
 If you're receiving notifications about using a less secure application, or simply want to use the latest and greatest security protocol, try upgrading your Postbox Gmail account to OAuth2.
 It's quick and easy to do!

-- Within Postbox, navigate to Options | Preferences > Privacy > Saved Passwords and click the "Show Passwords" Button.
+- Within Postbox, navigate to Options | Preferences > Privacy and then select the checkbox for "Accept cookies from sites."

 - Navigate to Options | Preferences > Accounts.
-Select the first Gmail account and change Authentication to "OAuth2."
+Select the Gmail account and change Authentication to "OAuth2 (Google)."
 Repeat this step for each of your Gmail accounts.

-- Next Navigate to Options | Preferences > Accounts > Outgoing Servers.
-Here you will want to edit each Gmail server and change Authentication to "OAuth2."
+- Navigate to Options | Preferences > Accounts > Outgoing Servers.
+Here you will want to edit each Gmail server and change Authentication to "OAuth2 (Google)."

 - Once complete, restart Postbox, and it will authenticate with each of your Gmail accounts.
-Follow the onscreen prompts and you're all set!